valtido/sentry-docs/src/collections/_documentation/clients/java/modules/logback.md

 sidebar_order: 11
 ---

 The `sentry-logback` library provides [Logback](http://logback.qos.ch/) support for Sentry via an [Appender](http://logback.qos.ch/apidocs/ch/qos/logback/core/Appender.html) that sends logged exceptions to Sentry.
-Once this integration is configured you can _also_ use Sentry’s static API, [as shown on the usage page]({%- link _documentation/clients/java/usage.md -%}#usage-example), in order to do things like record breadcrumbs, set the current user, or manually send events.
+Once this integration is configured, you can _also_ use Sentry’s static API, [as shown on the usage page]({%- link _documentation/clients/java/usage.md -%}#usage-example), in order to do things like record breadcrumbs, set the current user, or manually send events.

-The source can be found [on Github](https://github.com/getsentry/sentry-java/tree/master/sentry-logback).
+The source can be found [on GitHub](https://github.com/getsentry/sentry-java/tree/master/sentry-logback).

 **Note:** The old `raven-logback` library is no longer maintained.
-It is highly recommended that you [migrate]({%- link _documentation/clients/java/migration.md -%}) to `sentry-logback` (which this documentation covers).
+It is **highly recommended** that you [migrate]({%- link _documentation/clients/java/migration.md -%}) to `sentry-logback` (which this documentation covers).
 [Check out the migration guide]({%- link _documentation/clients/java/migration.md -%}) for more information.
 If you are still using `raven-logback` you can [find the old documentation here](https://github.com/getsentry/sentry-java/blob/raven-java-8.x/docs/modules/logback.rst).

 <!-- WIZARD -->

+&nbsp;
 ## Installation

 Using Maven: